mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 Decision tree is a hierarchical data structure that represents data through a divide and conquer strategy.
 They have a natural "if ... then ... else ..." construction.
 It is a supervised learning algorithm (having a pre-defined target variable) that is used in classification and regression problems.
 It works for both categorical and continuous input and output variables.
 Decision Tree process starts at the root and is repeated recursively until a leaf node is hit (which are are more "pure" (i.e., homogeneous) in terms of the outcome variable), at which point the value written in the leaf constitutes the output.

-.
-The data is repeatedly split according to predictor variables so that child nodes

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202020-02-04%20at%2013.05.25.png?raw=true)

 A decision tree always considers all features and values for every feature.
 This means we could call it a greedy algorithm.
 The way a decision tree decides on which question, i.e. which feature, to ask, is by which question will have the highest information gain.
 In other words, it chooses the local optimal next feature.
 This process can be explained with three bullet points: